hisaichi5518/header-footer-adapter/README.md

     }
 }

-// Add Header or Footer at your Activity/CustomView/Fragment MovieAdapter adapter = new MovieAdapter(layoutInflater);
+// Add a Header/Footer view to created Adapter at your Activity/CustomView/Fragment MovieAdapter adapter = new MovieAdapter(layoutInflater);
 adapter.setHeaderView(headerView);
 adapter.setFooterView(footerView);